East Riding and Hull

 Other related deaths

-Action taken summary RoSPA plans to review and update fire safety information on their website by Q4 2024, explore collaboration with the sheltered accommodation sector, and develop a policy position on fire safety …
+RoSPA will review and update fire safety information for sheltered premises on their website in Q4 2024, explore collaborations with professionals in the sector in Q1 2025, and develop a policy position on fire safety in sheltered accommodation in Q1 2025.

 Josh Smith